Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 The current experimental value of $\Lambda$, inferred from observations of high-redshift type 1A supernovae (SN1A), Large Scale Structure (LSS) data from the Sloan Digital Sky Survey (SDSS) and Cosmic Microwave Background (CMB) data from the Planck satellite, is $\Lambda = 1.114 \times 10^{-56} \rm cm^{-2}$ \cite{Betoule:2014frx,PlanckCollaboration}.
 This is equivalent to the vacuum energy density $\rho_{\Lambda} = 5.971 \times 10^{-30} {\rm g cm^{-3}}$.

 Now let us consider the case in which $\rho_{\rm m}$ is given by a $\delta$-function density profile corresponding to a classical point-like mass $m$, $\rho_{m}(\tau,r) \propto m\delta(r)/a^2(\tau)r^2$.
+This is equivalent to assuming the perturbed energy-momentum tensor (\ref{particle_ansatz}).
 In this scenario, Eq. (\ref{Poisson_Eq_modified}) is simply Poisson's equation with two source terms, a regular point-mass ($m > 0$) and an `irregular' constant {\it negative} density, $-\rho_{\Lambda}$.
 (Recall that, when written on the right-hand side of the field equations, $\Lambda$ may be interpreted as a negative energy density belonging to the matter sector.)
 This is satisfied by the modified Newtonian potential

 which gives rise to the gravitational field strength \cite{Hobson:2006se}